hussius/deeplearning-biology/README.md

 ### NLP inspired <a name='omics_nlp'></a>

+**Unified rational protein engineering with sequence-based deep representation learning** [[github](https://github.com/churchlab/UniRep)][[paper](https://www.nature.com/articles/s41592-019-0598-1)]

+The authors introduce UniRep, an early language model for protein sequences based on mLSTMs (multiplicative LSTMs).
+It's trained on 24 million protein sequences from UniRef50 and can be used to convert protein sequences into numerical vector representations that contain information about protein properties.
+For example, the representations can be used to train downstream predictors of protein stability and function.
+UniRep can also be used as a "babbler", or generative model, to design new proteins.

 **Natural language predicts viral escape** [[github](https://github.com/brianhie/viral-mutation)][[paper](https://science.sciencemag.org/content/371/6526/248.17.full)]

 This paper attempts to model how viruses evade being detected by the immune system ("viral escape") by using a language model on amino acids implemented with a BiLSTM-based networks.
 They posit that a sequence that enables escape from the immune system should have high viability, which they liken to the grammaticality of a sentence, while also having different "semantics", i.e. looking different from an antigenic point of view.
 The grammaticality is learned in the final layer as a prediction task, whereas the semantics are extracted from the representation in the next to last layer.